TinkerRTK Overview

 Modular Architecture

-Tinker RTK includes four boards that plug together.
-The base TinkerNav board includes a GNSS receiver, RP2040 microcontroller, and ESP32-C3 WiFi/Bluetooth LE radio.
-Separate board are available for a LoRa radio, 4G Mobile radio, and USB/solar charging board to allow maximum flexibility in selecting the right components for your project.
-For example, you may only need the GNSS receiver, MCU, and ESP32 WiFi connection, in which case you only need the TinkerNav board.
-Our How to Send RTK Corrections page describes different options supported by the built in ESP32-C3, LoRa, and Mobile radios.
-We also offer a touchscreen display that connects to the TinkerNav board and have designed a case you can print build your own device.
-The diagram below describes what each of the three core components of TinkerRTK (TinkerNav, TinkerSend, and TinkerCharge) do and what they include.
+Tinker RTK includes two boards that plug together and the option of creating your own boards.
+The base TinkerNav board includes a GNSS receiver and an ESP32-S3 dual core processor plus WiFi/Bluetooth LE radio.
+A separate board is available for a LoRa radio to allow maximum flexibility in selecting the right components for your project.
+Our How to Send RTK Corrections page describes different options supported by the built in ESP32-S3 and LoRa radio.
+The diagram below describes what each of the core components of TinkerRTK do.

 TinkerRTK Options

 Using the modular architecture you can select the right components for your project.
-Starting from the base TinkerNav board that provides an RTK GNSS receiver, RP2040 processor, and ESP32 WiFi/Bluetooth radio, you can add a TinkerSend radio for longer range and/or a TinkerCharge for lithium battery operation.
+Starting from the base TinkerNav board that provides an RTK GNSS receiver, and ESP32-S3 WiFi/Bluetooth radio, you can add a TinkerSend -LoRa radio for longer range.
+See our page on how to send RTK corrections to help pick the right radio for you.

 Electrical Interface